Modern Slavery Statement 2019

-Section 54 of the United Kingdom’s Modern Slavery Act of 2015 does not apply to Medline.
+Section 54 of the United Kingdom’s Modern Slavery Act 2015 does not apply to Medline.
 Nevertheless, with this statement we describe the steps we take to combat slavery, forced labour and human trafficking.
-This statement applies to our 2017 financial year which ran from 1 January 2017 to 31 December 2017.
-It is publicly available on our website and is also published in our European sustainability report.
+This statement applies to our 2018 financial year, which ran from 1 January 2018 to 31 December 2018.
+It is publicly available on our website and is also published in our European Sustainability Report.

 Medline Industries, Inc., is a fourth generation, family-owned company that is the largest privately held manufacturer and distributor of healthcare supplies and services in the United States.
 Our global headquarters are located in the United States of America in Northfield, Illinois.

-Medline International B.V. (“MIBV”) is a wholly owned subsidiary of Medline Industries, Inc. Medline International, with corporate offices in the Netherlands, serves as our international headquarters overseeing all operations in Europe, Japan, East Asia, Australia and New Zealand.
+Medline International B.V. (‘MIBV’) is a wholly owned subsidiary of Medline Industries, Inc. MIBV’s corporate offices in the Netherlands serve as our international headquarters, overseeing all operations in Europe, Japan, East Asia, Australia and New Zealand.
 Through various local country subsidiary entities of MIBV, the Medline group operates assembly/manufacturing facilities, distribution centres and sales/distribution offices.
-We serve customers in 29 European countries.
 Medline Industries Limited is the United Kingdom entity through which our local sales/distribution business in the United Kingdom is conducted.

 Medline is committed to legally compliant, ethical and socially responsible business and employment practices.
 Relevant group-wide policies in our global Ethics and Compliance Programme are our:

-Between 2015 and 2017, our internal auditors conducted 305 social compliance audits in Asia.
-Of these, 289 audits were of first-tier manufacturing partners and 16 audits were of packaging providers.
+Between 2015 and 2018, our internal auditors conducted 370 social compliance audits in Asia.
 No occurrences of slavery, human trafficking and forced labour in Medline’s supply chain were found by our auditors.

-Medline’s recruitment and employment policies, as well as our Employee Code of Conduct, are enforced by local human resources (HR) representatives at all our factories, distribution centres and sales offices around the world.
-National labor authorities are entitled to conduct inspections and audits at any time in any of our facilities to screen for labor issues including slavery, forced labor, and human trafficking.
+Medline’s recruitment and employment policies, as well as our Employee Code of Conduct, are enforced by local human resources representatives at all our factories, distribution centres and sales offices around the world.
+National labour authorities are entitled to conduct inspections and audits at any time in any of our facilities to screen for labour issues, including slavery, forced labour and human trafficking.

 All employees in our global operations are encouraged to report any concerns they may have about potential labour and human rights abuses, and our reporting systems are designed to protect them from retaliation.
 Furthermore, employees in relevant functions (e.g. quality assurance) are trained annually on topics that include slavery, forced labour and human trafficking.